-Thailand is a beautiful country known for its beaches, food, villages and an uncountable number of temples.
+Thailand is a beautiful country known for its villages, temples, buddhas, and irresistible beaches.

-The country, nicknamed the Land of Smiles, values a warm community and family.
+The country, nicknamed the Land of Smiles, values warm community and family.

 Our work in Thailand